abw/crossword-designer/README.md

 ## Back End

-There's the basic framework of a back-end written in Perl that I intended to use to server candidate words from a database.
+There's the basic framework of a back-end written in Perl that I intended to use to serve candidate words from a database.
 I didn't get very far with that.
 It's probably best if you just ignore it.